Krematorij: History

 Uniqueness of Krematorij is also in their improvisational style.
 According to critics, "instead of boringly regurgitating the same old program at every performance", the group uses "a solid music base to recreate every performance anew, adding slight nuances, visualization effects and just plain Crem magic, which can only be felt at a live concert".

 The first conceptual album of the group, Zombi, was written towards the end of 1990, and, released in 1991.
 It was considered by Zvuki.ru as an album "inhabited by certain strange and wondrous creatures, some "terrible bacchae," and other Tolkienian organisms barely recognizable in the dark".

 Troyegubov temporarily returned to the group in 1993 as both a musician and the director of the group.
-In 1994, the group worked on the film Tatsu; however, the film was not a success and was never brought to rental, though clips from the film are frequently used in Krematorij's music videos.
 After another quarrel, Troyegubov left the group for a second and final time.
 He later wrote a book entitled Life in Krematorij and Outside It in which he makes many accusations against Grigoryan.
 He returned to Smoke which quickly dissipated.

 Meanwhile, Krematorij continued its creative life, releasing several more albums and performing on tours all over the world.
 Krematorij contributed greatly to the development of the Russian rock music genre.
 The group continues to delight its audiences throughout the former Soviet Union, the Netherlands, Germany, Israel and the United States.
-Grigoryan composes multifaceted lyrics that frequently deal with the themes of life and death in various religious contexts.
-The use of the violin serves to give Krematorij an individuality that has been essential to the group's continued popularity.

 In 2000 Krematorij released an album entitled "Three Sources" a name that was taken from the Apocalypse, from the chapter about the three spirits summoned to take part in the great battle during Armageddon.
 "For an epigram to the album I would include a quote from the song "Zveroyascher," which would be studying humans and animals, and everything that comes between them....", said Armen Grigoryan.